the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 <img src="/assets/images/exploder-banner.png" alt="A banner demonstrating the top-down Exploder experience" />

+Finally, an **User Facing Experience Definition** is used by the frontend to display information about an experience such as the icon, title, and description.
+This asset also specifies which map to play on and any extra URL options to pass to the game.

-Most of the code related to Lyra Experiences can be found in the `/LyraGame/GameModes/` directory.
+Most of the code related to Lyra Experiences are found in the `/LyraGame/GameModes/` directory.

 ## Source Code
 [View the source code for this chapter ❭](https://github.com/the-unrealist/lyra-deep-dive/tree/chapter2-experiences)